GazeboHub/gproj-web-workspace/README.md

 > **NOTE**: The script POST-CHECKOUT.sh is provided as a utility for use
 >  after cloning this source tree.
 The script will ensure that all
->  submodules are retrieved and set to the 'master' branch.
+>  submodules are retrieved, recursively, and will set each primary
+>  submodule to the 'master' branch.